 Oscar Peterson was born in Harlem, New York, raised in Brooklyn, NY, and is currently a resident of Millburn Township, NJ.
 He has worked as a professional art director and designer/illustrator for various corporations and non-profits, and as a commissioned fine arts painter who specializes in portraiture.
 An alumnus of Pratt Institute and The Art Students League of NY, Peterson has studied with such leading realist painters as Nelson Shanks, Max Ginsberg, and Costa Vavagiakis.
 His works, both portrait and non-commissioned, are in corporate and private collections and museums across the country.
 He uses traditional methods and techniques while incorporating new ideas and personal observations.
 His preferred medium is oil, although he frequently uses many mediums.
 Peterson describes his paintings as “realistic with an impressionistic feel,” his artistic style is inspired by the Impressionists and the Old Masters.
 His approach echoes a favorite quote from Alberto Giacometti; “The object of art is not to reproduce reality, but to create a reality of the same intensity.” http://www.oscarpetersonportraits.com/

 Doug Schiller: Drawing Fundamentals, Watercolors, Pastels, Art Sampler, Portfolio Review, and other classes and workshops for children, teens and adults.

 Doug Schiller received his BFA and MFA from the University of Pennsylvania and diploma from the Skowhegan School of Painting and Sculpture.
 The harmony and balance inherent in nature are integral elements of Doug’s drawings and oil paintings.
 A grant recipient of the Geraldine R. Dodge Foundation Artist/Teacher Initiative, Doug has been an instructor at the Visual Arts Center of New Jersey for over 20 years and an instructor at Kean University and the College of Saint Elizabeth.
 He initiated the College Arts Fair at the Arts Center.
-His artwork can be viewed in local and New York City art galleries and is in collections in the United States, England, and Italy.
+His work can be viewed in local and New York City art galleries and is in collections in the United States, England, and Italy.

 Colby Ann Theurich: Art Adventures, Scratchboard